janis-gruettmueller/lightweight-erp-system/docs/DATABASE.md

         OPEN user_cursor;

-        -- Loop through all associated users and deactivate each one
         read_loop: LOOP
             FETCH user_cursor INTO user_id;
             IF done THEN
                 LEAVE read_loop;
             END IF;

-            -- Call DeactivateUserAccount procedure for each user CALL DeactivateUserAccount(user_id, 2); -- user_id = 2 is a system user
+            CALL DeactivateUserAccount(user_id, 2); -- user_id = 2 is a system user
         END LOOP;